-Friends Amina, 11, and Samah, 8, are among the children receiving psychosocial care at their recently repaired school (Fahardee Primary School for boys and girls 1,500 students; two shifts; children from west) -UNICEF rehabilitated in east Mosul.
+Friends Amina, 11, and Samah, 8, are among the children receiving psychosocial care at their recently rehabilitated school — Fahardee Primary School — has 1,500 boys and girls attending in two shifts, including children displaced from west Mosul.
 The two girls look very small and a little lost.

 The city and many of its people bear the physical marks of the violence that engulfed this side of the city until just three months ago.
 Perhaps less obvious is the mental impact on the children who have borne witness to or directly experienced violence.
 Some have been injured.
 Some have lost families and homes.
 Many feel they have lost their futures.

 UNICEF’s partner, HOPE, is carrying out psychosocial support through art, theater, play and recreation that help children express and overcome their experiences of violence and anxiety.

 “Many times, when children first come, their drawings show war.
 Sometimes they will draw before and after pictures, showing their life under Daesh and then showing how Mosul has changed.
 Over time, their drawings start to show more mundane things like flowers, landscapes from around Iraq, landmarks in Mosul, or signs of peace like doves,” says Abdullah, one of the HOPE staff.

 Samah’s eyes show a spark of confidence, and Samir, one of her teachers, leans over to tell me that Samah is one of the success stories of the psycho-social program being run at the school.
 “When she first came, she didn’t play with the other girls.
 She didn’t want to go to school and she didn’t really speak.
 She was really unwell,” Samir says.